MicrosoftDocs/customer-insights/ci-docs/predict-transactional-churn.md

     - **Industry:** Industry type of a customer.
 For example, a field called "Industry" in a coffee roaster might indicate if the customer was retail.
     - **Classification:** Categorization of a customer for your business.
 For example, a field called "ValueSegment" in a coffee roaster might be the tier of customer based on the customer size.

----

-- Suggested data characteristics:
-  - Sufficient historical data: Transaction data for at least double the selected time window.
-Preferably, two to three years of transaction history.
-  - Multiple purchases per customer: Ideally at least two transactions per customer.
-  - Number of customers: At least 10 customer profiles, preferably more than 1,000 unique customers.
-The model will fail with fewer than 10 customers and insufficient historical data.
-  - Data completeness: Less than 20% of missing values in the data field of the entity provided.

-> [!NOTE]
-> For a business with high customer purchase frequency (every few weeks) it's recommended to select a shorter prediction window and churn definition.
-For low purchase frequency (every few months or once a year), choose a longer prediction window and churn definition.

 ## Create a transaction churn prediction